-How to Keep Cats Off Counters and Furniture Using Things Cats Hate
+How to Keep Cats Off Furniture

-If you’re a cat owner then you’ll be all too familiar with the huge problem of trying to educate your furry friend in matters of domestic feng shui and getting the message through that your home is not a climbing frame.
+If you’re a cat owner, then you’ll be all too familiar with the huge problem of trying to educate your furry friend in matters of domestic feng shui and getting the message through that your home is not a climbing frame.

-If you’re not a cat owner, then think yourself lucky that you can leave glasses of liquid on any surface you want ? no heart palpitations or sweaty hands when you see the approach of a furry tail, bee-lining for your coffee, like a shark fin through the waves.
+If you’re not a cat owner, then think yourself lucky that you can leave glasses of liquid on any surface you want? no heart palpitations or sweaty hands when you see the approach of a furry tail, bee-lining for your coffee, like a shark fin through the waves.

 If repeated warnings have been rendered useless, then it’s time to get down to business.
 This means changing or altering the environment itself to put your cat off exploring them in the first place.

-This doesn t, necessarily, mean you have to turn your home into an Indiana Jones-esque booby-trapped cavern.
+This doesn’t, necessarily, mean you have to turn your home into an Indiana Jones-esque booby-trapped cavern.
 Although, watching your kitty flee from a polystyrene boulder could be hours of fun.